Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Theoretical Results

-\begin{theorem} Consider a federated learning setup with $N$ users to train a machine learning model from \eqref{eq:objective_fnc}.
+\begin{theorem} Consider a FL setup with $N$ users to train a machine learning model from \eqref{eq:objective_fnc}.
 Assume $K$ users are selected by {\name} with average aggregation cardinality $C$ defined in \eqref{eq:def_cardinality} to update the global model from \eqref{eq:aggregation}, and all users have the same dropout rate, hence {\name} selects a random set of $K$ users uniformly from the set of available user sets at each round.
-Then, the following is satisfied,
+Then,